meilisearch/documentation/reference/api/settings.md

 }
 ```

+To learn more about any one of these fields, click on its name in the sidebar.

 ## All settings

-This route lets you configure all the settings at once for an index.
+This route allows you to retrieve, configure, or reset all of an index's settings at once.

 ### Get settings